laravel/docs/upgrade.md

 Laravel 11 introduces a new default application structure with fewer default files.
 Namely, new Laravel applications contain fewer service providers, middleware, and configuration files.

-However, we do **not recommend** that Laravel 10 applications upgrading to Laravel 11 attempt to migrate their application structure, as Laravel 11 has been carefully tuned to also support the Laravel 10 application structure.
+However, we do **not recommend** that Laravel 10 applications that are upgrading to Laravel 11 attempt to migrate their application structure, as Laravel 11 has been carefully tuned to also support the Laravel 10 application structure.

 <a name="authentication"></a>
 ### Authentication